-Ex- Premiership footballer Adam Johnson will arrive at Bradford Magistrates Court tomorrow morning to hear the Judge’s final comments on his case before the jury deliberate.
+Ex- Premiership footballer Adam Johnson will arrive at Bradford Magistrate’s Court tomorrow morning to hear the Judge’s final comments on his case before the jury deliberate.

-Over the weekend bookies slashed the odds on Johnson getting ‘sent down’ but after sparking a huge amount of interest from prisons which have teams in the English Prison Football League (EPFL); the question on everybody’s lips is: which prison will he be sent to?
+Over the weekend bookies slashed the odds-on Johnson getting ‘sent down’ but after sparking a huge amount of interest from prisons which have teams in the English Prison Football League (EPFL); the question on everybody’s lips is: which prison will he be sent to?

 “It’s great news,” she said.
 “We’re giddy with anticipation of a Premier League star playing for us.
-Hopefully he’ll arrive before this season ends but if not; we’ll wait until August before the new season.”
+Hopefully, he’ll arrive before this season ends but if not; we’ll wait until August before the new season.”

 “…Jermaine Pennant, who illegally hunted badgers…”

-Clarke Piss-sparrow, manager of HMP Durham football club Durham Slashers, said: “We’re hoping he gets a five year sentence, then we can take a serious look at the team getting out of the bottom three before pushing on to a top four finish in future seasons.
+Clarke Piss-sparrow, manager of HMP Durham football club Durham Slashers, said: “We’re hoping he gets a five-year sentence, then we can take a serious look at the team getting out of the bottom three before pushing on to a top four finish in future seasons.
 Johnson would be an important factor in that.”

 Dr Malcolm Lubesheath; thinks it should: “This isn’t a game.
-Johnson has to do his time for his crime and he must do it like an ordinary prisoner, not a version of himself from the outside world.
+Johnson must do his time for his crime and he must do it like an ordinary prisoner, not a version of himself from the outside world.
 The likes of him or any other footballer should not be treated any differently.”

 Minister for prisons, Sedgeway Arsebleach MP, has ordered a review of the prison sport system and will take his findings to a parliamentary meeting next Wednesday.